Great tit: Breeding

 The chicks, like those of all tits, hatch unfeathered and blind.
-Once feathers begin to erupt, the nestlings are unusual for altricial birds in having plumage coloured with carotenoids similar to their parents (in most species it is dun-coloured to avoid predation).
+Once their feathers begin to grow, the nestlings are unusual among altricial birds in that their plumage is coloured with carotenoids similar to that of their parents.
+In most species, the plumage is dun-coloured to avoid predation.
 The nape is yellow and attracts the attention of the parents by its ultraviolet reflectance.
 This may be to make them easier to find in low light, or be a signal of fitness to win the parents' attention.
 This patch turns white after the first moult at age two months, and diminishes in size as the bird grows.

 Chicks are fed by both parents, usually receiving 6 to 7 g of food a day.
 Both parents provision the chicks with food and aid in nest sanitation by removing faecal packets, with no difference in the feeding effort between the sexes.
 The nestling period is between 16 and 22 days, with chicks being independent of the parents eight days after fledging.
 Feeding of the fledgling may continue after independence, lasting up to 25 days in chicks from the first brood, but as long as 50 days in the second brood.
 Nestlings from second broods have weaker immune systems and body condition than those from first broods, and hence have a lower juvenile survival rate.

 Inbreeding depression occurs when the offspring produced as a result of a mating between close relatives show reduced fitness.
 The reduced fitness is generally considered to be a consequence of the increased expression of deleterious recessive alleles in these offspring.
 In natural populations of P. major, inbreeding is avoided by dispersal of individuals from their birthplace, which reduces the chance of mating with a close relative.